Churenji and Dainichibo

-In addition to the three sacred mountains and their shrines, the Dewa Sanzan area in Yamagata Prefecture is home to two interesting temples: Dainichibo and Churenji.
+In addition to the three sacred mountains and their shrines, the Dewa Sanzan area in Yamagata Prefecture is home to two interesting temples: Dainichibo (大日坊) and Churenji (注連寺).
 These two temples are the sites of sokushinbutsu, men who transformed their own bodies into mummies while still living.
-Their mummified bodies are on display in Dainichibo and Churenji, close to Yudono-san.
+Their mummified bodies are on display in Dainichibo and Churenji, not far from Yudono-san.

 Shugendo is a religion based on mountain worship that combines practices and tenets of both Buddhism and Shinto.
 Physical and mental endurance of the elements is an important part of Shugendo.
 Self-mummification is the most extreme form of this endurance and those monks who succeeded at the practice are now revered as Buddhas.